RedisLabs/redislabs-docs/content/kubernetes/re-clusters/redis-on-flash.md

 ---
-Title: Use Redis on Flash on Kubernetes
+Title: Use Auto Tiering on Kubernetes
-linkTitle: Redis on Flash
+linkTitle: Auto Tiering
-description: Deploy a cluster with Redis on Flash on Kubernetes.
+description: Deploy a cluster with Auto Tiering on Kubernetes.
 weight: 16
 alwaysopen: false
 categories: ["Platforms"]